 Danger is a critical aspect of attachment, and its definition is broad.
 Danger includes physical harm, and also psychological, emotional, and relationship harm.
 Parental rejection is an important attachment danger to a child.
 Danger and rejection are subjectively perceived, so what might be a danger to one person, may not be to another person.
 True, intimate face-to-face gazing might feel dangerous to one child, while a lack of facial gazing might feel dangerous to another.
 In infancy, danger tends to be mostly physical, and can include both deprivation by a caregiver, i.e.not being fed, kept warm/cool and dry, not being physically close to or touching a parent, a lack of emotional soothing (especially after the infant is upset), and infliction of physical abuse by a caregiver.
 By school age, danger can include emotional neglect, deceptive/dishonest parenting, parental conflict, parental bullying, name calling by a parent, and even moving (relocation).
 By adolescence, it can include interpersonal rejection, and early onset of menstruation for girls.

-The most common dangers are inconsistent, harsh, and/or rigid parenting.
+The most common dangers are inconsistent, harsh, dismissive, inattentive, rigid and/or hostile parenting.
 Any of these can lead to mild to intense attachment problems for children.
 Being a safe parent involves a balanced parenting style that provides consistency with appropriate exceptions, and a warm and nurturing approach which acknowledges the little persons feelings, beliefs, and needs.

 Relationship is the child’s relationship with 1-4 caregivers, or “attachment figures”, who uniquely meet the child’s need.
 More than one attachment figure is better, but usually 1-2 parents are the primary attachment figures.
 Often, only one parent fills the role of primary attachment figure, and the other parent is a secondary attachment figure (and may be a primary parent for a child’s other needs such as play or learning), but it may be possible for both parents to be primary attachment figures.